BPQ The Switch

 In conclusion applications need either be alloted to callsigns/ SSIDs (packet radio) or to frequencies (ARQ modes) using a single callsign for all applications.
 However everything depends on the capabilities of the devices.

 Callsigns have a maximum of six characters in BPQ and may optionally be followed by an SSID.
 This has been taken over from the packet radio world (MARS station with seven character callsigns have their own convention on how to deal with this).

-Applications identify themselves by using the application callsign.
-This is the callsign configured in the APPLICATION statement and the NODECALL is implied if the former is not specified.
+Applications identify themselves by using their application callsign.
+This is the callsign configured in the APPLICATION statement and the NODECALL is implied as a fallback if the former is not specified.
 Additionally you can have an alias as a second callsign.
 This takes effect only when the application callsign is specified, too.

 In the following example the user DL4FN connects to the switch with the NODECALL DB0NTS-2 and invokes the sysop chat application BELL which has the application callsign DB0NTS-9.

 user switch BELL appl. ---------------------------------------------------------------- DB0NTS-2 DE DL4FN ----> accept connect text <---- send CTEXT BELL command ----> invoke BELL --DE DL4FN--> accept set appl. call sysop chat <--------- DL4FN DE DB0NTS-9 -- sysop chat